RaphaelHippe/userservice/app/readme.txt

 ATTENTION: I believe we can't use yeoman to create new controllers /directives / services anymore.
 So be sure you include the file in the index.html!

+ApplicationCtrl:

+I implemented a goTo(input) function.
+This is available in the whole application.
+So if you want to navigate somewhere just call $scope.goTo(input).
+Example:
+$scope.goTo('leagues');